FOR IMMEDIATE RELEASE

 The historic item will recommend to City Council to support the 35th Annual Long Beach Lesbian & Gay Pride Festival and Parade by examining ways to reduce city and staffing fees pertaining to the event.
-“In its 35th year, Long Beach Pride has become a stable in our community, attracting nearly 80,000 visitors around the world to its two-day event in celebration of LGBTQ equality and diversity”, said Second District Councilwoman Jeannine Pearce, who represents the district where the annual event is held.
-“Each year, the event brings in over $12.3 million dollars to our local economy and with the city fees increasing over 40% in the past four years, it is in our best interest to examine ways we can support our LGBTQ community in its time of need”, continued Pearce.
+“In its 35th year, Long Beach Pride has become a stable in our community, attracting nearly 80,000 visitors around the world to its two-day event in celebration of LGBTQ+Q equality and diversity”, said Second District Councilwoman Jeannine Pearce, who represents the district where the annual event is held.
+“Each year, the event brings in over $12.3 million dollars to our local economy and with the city fees increasing over 40% in the past four years, it is in our best interest to examine ways we can support our LGBTQ+Q community in its time of need”, continued Pearce.

-Currently, city requirements placed one the organization and city fees reaching over $230,000 for the two-day event has burdened on the nonprofit organization and is rippling into the LGBT community.
+Currently, city requirements placed one the organization and city fees reaching over $230,000 for the two-day event has burdened on the nonprofit organization and is rippling into the LGBTQ+ community.
 In the past, the organization was able to fund 57 organizations yearly throughout Long Beach with the money generated from the festival and parade.
 In 2015, the number had decreased to 23 due to requirements and last year, the organizations board members had to make the difficult decision to temporarily freeze all grants and educational scholarships in order to ensure that the event would be funded in 2018.
 Each year, the city fees have increased causing a tremendous impact on the events budget.

-Other cities, like West Hollywood, have taken action to fully support their annual LGBT event, LA PRIDE (CSW), thus making it one of the world’s most attended Pride events, bringing millions of dollars into their local economy.
+Other cities, like West Hollywood, have taken action to fully support their annual LGBTQ+ event, LA PRIDE (CSW), thus making it one of the world’s most attended Pride events, bringing millions of dollars into their local economy.
 Since West Hollywood’s incorporation in 1984, the city has been a leading sponsor and partner in LA PRIDE by graciously waiving permit fees, providing West Hollywood Park and surrounding streets for the festival and parade, as well as, paying for the LA County Sheriffs’ presence on the day of the parade.
-In return, the City of West Hollywood has become an international tourist destination and is promoted globally as an LGBT Mecca and LA PRIDE, one of the largest Pride celebrations in the world, as a unique and highly sought-after cultural event.
+In return, the City of West Hollywood has become an international tourist destination and is promoted globally as an LGBTQ+ Mecca and LA PRIDE, one of the largest Pride celebrations in the world, as a unique and highly sought-after cultural event.

 Additional co-authors of the agenda item include Vice Mayor Rex Richardson- Ninth District, Councilwoman Suzie Price- Third District, and Councilman Roberto Uranga Seventh District.
 For more information, log onto www.longbeachpride.com.